Skip to main content

 Edit or remove a DNC entry

 Sometimes you may need to correct a number or remove it from the list.
-For each row in the DNC table, the actions menu (three dots) typically lets you:
+For each row in the DNC table, the actions menu (three dots) lets you:

-• Edit – update the phone number or reason.
+• Edit – update the phone number or reason

-• Delete – remove the number from the DNC list.
+• Delete – remove the number from the DNC list

 Search and filter the DNC list

-• Search phone numbers – type part or all of a number to filter the list.
+• Search phone numbers – type part or all of a number

 • Created By filter:

-• All – show every DNC entry.
+• All – show every entry

 How the DNC list affects campaigns

-• The call to that number is not placed.
+• The call is not placed

-If someone chooses to call you, Fluents will still allow the call through as usual.
+Inbound calls are not blocked by the DNC list.
+If someone chooses to call you, Fluents will still allow the call through.

 Best practices